andySigler/homemade-hardware/Arduino-SMD/readme.md

 #####Step 3
 Navigate all the way into `Contents/Resources/Java/hardware/tools/avr/etc` and you'll find the `avrdude.conf` file
 #####Step 4
-Open `avrdude.conf` in a text editor, and find the follow line for the ATMega328p:
+Open `avrdude.conf` in a text editor, and find the following line for the ATMega328p:
 ```
 signature   = 0x1e 0x95 0x0F;
 ```
 #####Step 5
-Comment that line out with an #, and add the new signature of the ATMega328.
+Comment that line out with an `#`, and add the new signature of the ATMega328.
 It should like like the following now:
 ```
 # signature   = 0x1e 0x95 0x0F;
 signature   = 0x1e 0x95 0x14;